jsantell/text-query/README.md

 q.matches("death to swedish metal drums"); // false, 'death metal' is not a single string q.matches("norwegian death metal for guitarists"); // false, missing 'swedish' or 'finnish'

+// Can also handle arrays of strings for matching q.matches(["death metal", "swedish", "guitar"]); // true
 ```

 ## Installation